SARE Professional Development Program Annual Report for Guam

 Changes in Ag Professionals’ Knowledge, Skills and Action

-Guam PDP program advisory committee met in February 2011 and focused on activities that would utilize and support the previous year’s trained agricultural professionals in conducting workshops on organic crop production.
-The committee included representatives from UOG CES & AES, NRCS, Guam DoAG, Farmers Cooperative Association of Guam (Co-Op), Soil and Water Conservation Districts, local Ag Consultants and the RC&D. The group also agreed to continue to develop the new Farmer Curriculum and deliver and intensive series of workshops during May and June 2011.
+Guam PDP program advisory committee met in April and August of 2012.
+The committee included representatives from UOG CES & AES, NRCS, Guam DoAG, Farmers Cooperative Association of Guam (Co-Op), Soil and Water Conservation Districts, and local agricultural consultants.
 Each member committed to participate in developing curriculum or demonstration sites for public workshops and to participate in the trainings for the general public.

-Additionally the members all serve together on many boards and projects and met in various combinations (Soil and Water Conservation District meetings, CLTC working group meetings, Guam Farmers Cooperative Association meetings, and New Farmer program development meetings and others) during the year and discussed Western SARE and other joint projects and efforts.
+Additionally the members all serve together on many boards and projects and met in various combinations (Soil and Water Conservation District meetings, Guam Farmers Cooperative Association meetings, and others) during the year and discussed other joint projects and efforts.
 These meetings provided guidance to the Western SARE PDP program, as they involve ag professionals, farmers and other program clients.
-A formal meeting of the Guam SARE advisory committee is planned for April 2012 to review 2011 efforts and plan 2012’s efforts.
+A formal meeting of the Guam SARE advisory committee is planned for April 2013 to review 2012 efforts and plan 2013’s efforts.